keboola/connection-docs/manipulation/transformations/index.md

 does not harm the source tables, and separates the source data from your transformation.
 Mapping creates a secure workspace with data copied from the tables specified in the input mappings.

-2) **Transformation Script** --- SQL, Python or R code defining what happens with the data while taking the *tables from Input Mapping, modifying them and producing the tables referenced in Output Mapping*.
+2) **Transformation Script** --- SQL, Python or R code: defines what happens with the data while taking the tables from Input Mapping, modifying them and producing the tables referenced in Output Mapping.

 {: .image-popup}
 ![Simple input and output mapping](./mappings.png)

 ## Backends
+A backend is the engine running the transformation script.
+It is either a database server (MySQL, Redshift, Snowflake) or a language interpreter (R, Python).

-How to decide which backend is appropriate for each task?
+How to decide **which backend is appropriate for each task**?
 A rule of thumb is that SQL performs better for joining tables, filtering data,grouping and simple aggregations.
 Script languages are more suitable for processing one line at a time, raw data processing or custom analytical tasks.